Carol White: Career

 White played minor parts in films from 1949 until the late 1950s, when she began to play more substantial supporting roles in films such as Carry On Teacher (1959) and Never Let Go (1960), in which she played the girlfriend of Peter Sellers.
 She also acted the part of Evelyn May, a 'girl in the bar' and court witness in Sidney J. Furie's The Boys (1962).

 After marrying, she became disenchanted with acting due to the quality of her roles.
 She moved back to her home borough of Hammersmith to settle down to married life.
 Growing bored with it, White began to audition for roles again and was cast in the television version of Nell Dunn's Up the Junction (1965) by director Ken Loach.
 She followed this up with two other Wednesday Plays for Loach, The Coming Out Party (1965) and Cathy Come Home (1966), which made her a TV star in the UK.

 She followed this success with the lead in Loach's film Poor Cow (1967), based on another Nell Dunn book, which brought her international renown.
 She also appeared in I'll Never Forget What's'isname with Oliver Reed in 1967, by which time her career was approaching its apogee.
 White followed this up by co-starring opposite Alan Bates and Dirk Bogarde in John Frankenheimer's film adaptation of Bernard Malamud's The Fixer (1968), which was a critical success.

-Subsequently, she travelled to Hollywood in 1968 to make Daddy's Gone A-Hunting (1969).
+Subsequently, she travelled to Hollywood in 1968 to make Daddy's Gone A-Hunting (1969) under National General Pictures.
 Her career started to cool off by the time she appeared in Andrew V. McLaglen's western comedy, Something Big (1971), which starred Dean Martin.
 Back in the UK, she had major roles in Dulcima, alongside John Mills (1971), and Made (1972), with the singer Roy Harper.

 During the late 1960s, White was considered one of the most promising actresses in British cinema, but her alcoholism and substance abuse, as well as unhappy relationships with male stars such as Richard Burton, Frank Sinatra, Oliver Reed and Paul Burke, hindered her career.
 She did, however, have a prominent role as a hostage in The Squeeze (1977).

 After living in Hollywood for several years, White returned to London to star in Nell Dunn's play Steaming at the Comedy Theatre in the West End, and filmed Nutcracker at the same time.
 Despite receiving excellent reviews for Steaming, she was often late, or else missed performances altogether, and was finally sacked.

 In 1982, a biography, Carol Comes Home by Clifford Thurlow, was published.
 Although White received plenty of publicity for both the play and the biography, she was unable to revive her career.
 She returned to the United States, where she lived the rest of her life.